Co-operative Assembly 2025

 - Capital raising

-The day concludes with a plenary session reflecting on outcomes and the role of youth in shaping the co-operative movement.
+The day concluded with a plenary session reflecting on outcomes and the role of youth in shaping the co-operative movement.